-Everything thats possible to check without being invasive!
+Everything that’s possible to check without being invasive!

-We then proceed to a visual inspection of the bodywork, taking note of all scratches, dents, poor repairs.
+We then proceed to a visual inspection of the bodywork, taking note of all scratches, dents and any poor repairs.
 We use a few devices to determine the quality of the paint and bodywork, the primary device is simply a paint thickness tester.
-This allows us to comprehend how much filler has been applied, and therefore helps us draw a picture of any damage the vehicle may have sustained in the passed.
+This allows us to comprehend how much filler has been applied, and therefore helps us draw a picture of any damage the vehicle may have sustained in the past.
 As we know, paint can hide a multitude of sins!
 All door gaps, bonnet shuts, window fitment, and general panel fitment is scrutinised to determine if there is any further damage or poor repairs lurking.

 Next, we open up the boot bay and where possible check the boot floor, rear end, rear 1/4s and fuel tank integrity.
 We may also get a good look at the rear half of the wiring looms.